-ER Item 7: Clinic ID# (for Practice Transformation Project only ----------------------- --------------- ----------------------- ---------------- ------

-Indicate the practice transformation project clinic ID#.
+ER Item 7: Clinic ID# (for Practice Transformation Project only) Indicate the practice transformation project clinic ID#.
 Up to 30 IDs can be reported.

-ER Item 8: Health professional program ID# (for Interprofessional Education Project only)

-Indicate the lead health professional program ID#.
+IDs are generated by the recipient.
+ER Item 8: Health professional program ID# (for Interprofessional Education Project only) Indicate the lead health professional program ID#.
 Up to five IDs can be reported.
+IDs are generated by the recipient.
 See Chapter III: Glossary for the definition of lead health professional program.

-ER Item 9: Multi-session event

-Indicate if the training is part of a multi-session event.
-If "no," skip to question 11.

-- Yes - No (Skip to question 11)

-ER Item 10: Sessions planned If "yes" is selected in ER Item 9, indicate how many sessions are planned.
+ER Item 9: Multi-session event Indicate if the training is part of a multi-session event.
+If "no," skip to question 11. • Yes No (Skip to question 11) ER Item 10: Sessions planned If "yes" is selected in ER Item 9, indicate how many sessions are planned.
 ER Item 11: Session number Indicate the session number of the training event.
-If a single session event, write 001.
-ER Item 12: State Indicate the state where the event occurred.
+If it is a single session event, write 001.

+ER Item 12: State

+Indicate the state where the event occurred.
 For online events, use the state where the event was hosted.